mohamedfattouhy/BankML/README.md

 The project is organized in several files and directories:
 - **src/bankml/**: a package that contains the scripts for training and evaluating the models.
-- **src/configuration/**: contains a yaml file to store some variables.
+- **configuration/**: contains a yaml file to store some variables.
 - **model/**: contains a *random forest* trained on the data for prediction.
+- **api/**: contains an api to use the trained ml model and a test of it.
 - **main.py**: the main file contains the code to train the ml model.
-- **api.py**: the api file contains an api to use the trained ml model.

 The project is based on the following Git repository: https://github.com/ensae-reproductibilite/application-correction.
 This project has been designed to illustrate the different steps that separate the development phase of a project from the production phase.